Celebrating Dr. Martin Luther King, Jr.

 At Education Through Music, we are committed to furthering Dr. King’s dream and work hard every day to support students in under-resourced schools.
 We will continue to fight until every student, no matter their background or circumstance can access high-quality music education.

-To honor Dr. King’s commitment to pursuing equity and providing access, ETM Instructional Supervisor Naomi Fernandez created this special music lesson (designed for students in 4th-6th grade), allowing students and their families to take a closer look at Dr. King’s famous “I Have a Dream” speech.
+To honor Dr. King’s commitment to pursuing equity and providing access, ETM Programs Liason Supervisor Naomi Fernandez created this special music lesson (designed for students in 4th-6th grade), allowing students and their families to take a closer look at Dr. King’s famous “I Have a Dream” speech.

 There is music all around us, even in Dr. King’s speech, from his words’ cadence to the sounds the crowd makes while he speaks.
 Did you know: both speeches and songs use similar literary devices to make listeners think and feel something deeply?

 Take a closer look at Dr. King’s Speech with your students or family.

 Dr. Martin Luther King, Jr. delivered his famous “I Have a Dream” speech at the March on Washington for Jobs and Freedom on August 28, 1963.

 You can listen to or watch many versions of the speech.
 Here are some of our favorites:

 Take a moment to think and reflect on what you just heard or watched.

 What is your ONE WORD response to Dr. King’s speech?

 What are some of the keywords or phrases that stuck out to you?